shortcutssoftware/sc-ols-examples/README.md

 For example, the most common business process is to create a booking.
 This can be done as follows:

-1. Authenticate
+1. Authenticate,
-1. Search for services at a site
+1. Search for services at a site,
-1. Select a service
+1. Select a service,
-1. Search for available appointments for that service
+1. Search for available appointments for that service,
-1. Authenticate the client
+1. Authenticate the client,
-1. Create a booking for the client
+1. Create a booking for the client.

-These steps will take you through some of the below categories.
+Following these steps will take you through some of the below categories.

-It is important to remember that you are not limited to just the business processes in these examples.
-It is entirely valid for you to make calls to various APIs below, and then make bookings based on your own combinations of the data returned for your own reasons.
+*It is important to remember that you are not limited to just the business processes in these examples.* It is entirely valid for you to make calls to various APIs below, and then make bookings based on your own combinations of the data returned for your own reasons.
 For example: you could search for all employees who are